Reducing Parental Conflict Toolkit

 - a change in parenting style

 For parents living apart there might be an inability or refusal to communicate.
 There might also be accusations and prolonged court proceedings.
 It can be difficult to feel like an effective parent if there is only occasional contact with a child.

 As well as looking out for these signs there might be a time when someone will come to us for support.
 This moment may be subtle – it could be an offhand comment at the end of a session.
 They might also bring up an unrelated issue in the middle of a conversation.

 The most effective way to recognise parents going through conflict is to ask them.
 Make it part of the initial conversation.
 Ask about their relationship: “How’s your partner at the moment?”
 See section on Core Questions for Practitioners for some additional questions.
 The section Tools - Identifying Conflict, will help to identify parental conflict.

 Once someone has opened to us about their relationship it is important to listen.
 We need to try to help them to improve it.

 How do we start a conversation with a parent about potential relationship conflict? – by thinking about the impact on children.

 Evidence shows that it can have a negative impact on children when conflict between parents is:

 - poorly resolved

-it can have a negative impact on children.
 It can affect their long-term mental health and future life chances.
 Early intervention is necessary to support co-parenting couples to resolve conflict.
 It has the greatest opportunity for successful outcomes.
 There are traditional parenting interventions such as parenting groups and behaviour management courses.
 These interventions may have a limited affect where the conflict between parents is not addressed.
 Why does reducing the impact of parental conflict matter?